IsacLira/stock-price-chatbot/README.md

 ```

 ## Running the app
-* Type the following command in the terminal:
+* Type the following docker command in the terminal:
 ```
 docker-compose -f docker/docker-compose.yml up -d rabbitmq redis
 ```